7 effective Content Marketing strategies in 2017

 Author: Gayatri Srinivasan

 Content Marketing has now become an important marketing tool for businesses all over the world.
 Effective Content Marketing has become the guru mantra for marketing executives jostling with competitors for their piece of the customer market share pie, in any Industry.
+Infact, students looking to learn digital marketing courses are advised to give a lot of importance to content marketing today.
 In this blog, we list the top 7 effective Content Marketing strategies in 2017.

 Any written, visual or audio content on relevant issues of the industry or problems faced by consumers that improves company’s image and indirectly converts to more sales is called content marketing.